Yemeni revolution: Protests

 In January 2011, shortly after the popular ouster of the Tunisian government, major street protests materialized in Sanaʽa, the Yemeni capital, to demand governmental changes.
 Protests spread to the traditionally restive south, with particularly aggressive protests in cities like Aden and Ta'izz.
 Initially, demonstrators protested against a plan to amend the constitution and over the country's sluggish economy and high jobless rates.
 However, protests grew larger by late January and took on an increasingly pointed tone of criticism toward President Ali Abdullah Saleh, with many demonstrators beginning to call openly for new leadership in Yemen, including at least 10,000 at Sanaʽa University.

 By February, opposition leader Tawakel Karman called for a "Day of Rage" in the mold of mass nationwide demonstrations that helped to topple the government of Tunisia and put pressure on the government of President Hosni Mubarak in Egypt.
 The protest drew more than 20,000 participants, as well as a show of force from Saleh's supporters.
 Security forces responded to protests in Aden with live ammunition and tear gas.
 After Mubarak quit power in Egypt, demonstrators celebrating the revolution and calling for a similar uprising in Yemen were attacked by police and pro-Saleh tribesmen.
 Clerics called for a national unity government and elections to be held in six months in an effort to quell violence and place members of the opposition in government.
 Later in the month, deaths were reported in Ta'izz and Aden after security forces attacked protesters with lethal force.
 By the end of February, several major tribes in Yemen had joined the anti-government protests and protests swelled in size to well over 100,000 on several days.
 Saleh also called for a national unity government, but opposition leaders rejected the proposal and called for Saleh to step down immediately.

 In March, opposition groups presented a proposal that would see Saleh leave power peacefully, but Saleh refused to accept it.
 A number of prominent Yemeni government officials resigned over the violence used to disperse protests.
-On 18 March 45 protesters were shot dead in Sanaʽa, an incident that prompted the declaration of a state of emergency and international condemnation.
+On 18 March 45 protestors were shot dead in Sanaʽa, an incident that prompted the declaration of a state of emergency and international condemnation.
 Several days later, Saleh indicated that he would be willing to leave power by the end of the year or even sooner, but he later affirmed that he would not step down.
 By the end of March, six of Yemen's 18 governorates were out of the government's control, officials said.